Signature Restaurant

 Is Signature Restaurant good for a special occasion?

 Yes, with caveats.
-The Michelin Plate recognition (2024 and 2025), $$$$ pricing, and a 1,995-bottle wine cellar create the scaffolding for a memorable dinner.
+The Michelin Plate recognition (2024 and 2025), $$$$ pricing, a 1,995-bottle wine cellar create the scaffolding for a memorable dinner.
 The resort hotel setting at La Cantera reads more polished than intimate, so it works better for milestone dinners or business celebrations than for something that calls for a quiet, independent-feeling room.

 Is Signature Restaurant good for solo dining?

 Signature is a workable solo option if you are comfortable with hotel fine-dining atmospherics.
-The $$$$ cuisine pricing means a solo dinner is a real spend, but the depth of the wine program gives a solo diner with wine interest genuine material to engage with.
+The $$$$ cuisine pricing means a solo dinner is a real spend, but the depth of the wine program gives a solo diner with wine interest genuine material to engage.
 Ask about counter or bar seating when booking, as the main dining room at this price point can feel isolated for one.

 Is Signature Restaurant worth the price?

 It depends on what you are optimizing for.
-At $$$$ for food and $$$ for wine, the White Star-accredited wine list with 340 selections is the clearest justification — that depth is not available elsewhere in San Antonio at any tier.
+At $$$$ for food and $$$ for wine, the White Star-accredited wine list with 340 selections is the clearest justification; that depth is not available elsewhere in San Antonio at any tier.
 If French-American cooking and serious wine are both priorities, it delivers.
 If you want tasting-menu precision, Mixtli at the same price point offers a more structured format.

 Does Signature Restaurant handle dietary restrictions?